Clever companies are leaving the public cloud

 Sticking with Andreessen Horowitz’s analysis, if you’re scaling fast and you want to avoid upfront investment then the economics of cloud services are likely to make sense.
 When today’s costs can be justified by tomorrow’s (expected) profits, your bean-counters will see the need for expensive cloud services that are ready to grow with you.

-This logic comes straight from a Silicon Valley playbook that is being rewritten, fast.
+But this logic comes straight from a Silicon Valley playbook that is being rewritten, fast.
 Things that worked in times of low interest rates don’t work anymore.
 Burning cash and chasing growth at any cost is out of fashion.
 In today's economy, the time to start paying your own way kicks in much earlier.

 Photo by Jp Valery on Unsplash

-So once a business has a predictable baseload of compute, and/or its first lakeful of storage to manage, it’s time to redo the maths.
+Once a business has a predictable baseload of compute, and/or its first lakeful of storage to manage, it’s time to redo the maths.
 Having full access to your own servers can be much more cost-effective, especially when you know you’ll get full use of them over time.

 Speaking of doing maths, Spotify started something interesting in 2020.
 Cloud computing had become such a massive part of the company’s costs that they built a tool called Cost Insights so that “engineers can see the impact of their cloud usage (down to a product and resource level) and make optimizations wherever and whenever it makes sense”.
 On one hand, that’s a really clever idea.
 On the other, it shows that cloud optimisation is such a hard problem to solve that one of the world’s leading software makers has put it on their engineers’ shoulders.